zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Check if identifier found is the same one as intended (typo perhaps?).
-If not, edit pluginDefinition.json or turn on App server debugging for the bootstrap logger (_zsf.bootstrap) and check if the plugin reference found in code ZWED0044I is correct
+If not, delete the plugin identifier JSON (found in instance/workspace/app-server/plugins) and restart Zowe.
+If issue isn't resolved, increase app server debugging and send logs to the app developer